 If you are an international or exchange student living in different time zones, please get in touch with your instructors if they have not contacted you yet.

 Students do not need a VPN to access any of the learning management systems, including Blackboard and Panopto, that are commonly used across KU.

 We have a new track-it system for online learning.
 Please send all your inquiries about online learning to

 We will continue to use Blackboard as the main platforms for sharing course materials (slides, videos, assignments, etc.).
 However, some instructors may prefer to use F-drive.
 You instructors will inform you about her/his choice of platform.

-Our Suna Kıraç Library are working with faculty to provide digitized versions of necessary textbook materials for use by students who cannot access their textbooks.
+Our Suna Kıraç Library is working with faculty to provide digitized versions of necessary textbook materials for use by students who cannot access their textbooks.
 We recommend that you connect with your instructors.

 We know that for many students, online/remote learning means adjusting for time.
 For questions specific to courses, we recommend contacting your individual instructors to see if there are (or to request) opportunities to record and watch lectures at a later time.

 Your instructors will be holding office hours online.
 We recommend you contact your instructors to learn how to attend her/his office hours.

 Important notice: If you have returned home to XXX and have been hospitalized/quarantined right away from the airport for 14 days, and if you have not difficulty in joining sessions due to your situation, we would recommend that you contact your instructors to make them aware of your situation if you have access to email.